-We model the data-generating process over variables $\mathcal{X} = \{X_1, \dots, X_d\}$ using a \textbf{Structural Causal Model (SCM)} \cite{pearl2009_causality_book}.
-Formally, an SCM defines a \textit{structural equation}, which determines the values of each variable $X_i$ ($\nfi \in \{1, \dots, d\}$) as the output of a deterministic function $f_i$:
+A causal graph describes the data-generating process over variables $\mathcal{X} = \{X_1, \dots, X_d\}$, defined by a \textbf{Structural Causal Model (SCM)} \citep{pearl2009_causality_book}.
+An SCM defines the \textit{structural equation} for each variable $X_i$ ($i \in \{1, \dots, d\}$), which determines the variable values as the output of a deterministic function $f_i$: